maplibre/maplibre.github.io/content/news/2022-12-18-maplibre-rs-monthly/index.md

 A lot has happened in the past months, though!

 At least three major features and a few quality-of-developer-life features are cooking and are soon ready for testing.
-For better debugging I integreated egui into maplibre-rs.
+For better debugging I integrated [egui](https://github.com/emilk/egui) into maplibre-rs.
 This should make it easy to display statistics like the current FPS or selected feature on the map.
 I could also imagine that a style editor in the style of [Maputnik](https://maputnik.github.io/) could be feasible.

 Apart from egui, I also added a visualizing red border around tiles.
 This helped to improve the data loading performance of the renderer, as it become obvious which data loaded too slow.